An exceptionally powerful WordPress anti-spam plugin that eliminates comment spam, trackback spam, contact form spam & registration spam.

 NOTE: If you're using a caching plugin, you will need to clear the plugin's cache after you install WP-SpamShield.
 It's a good practice to clear the cache after updating plugins as well.

-Want to show off your spam stats on your blog and tell others about WP-SpamShield?
+Want to show off your blocked spam stats on your site and tell others about WP-SpamShield?
 It's easy, just add a widget and drag and drop it where you like, in several color and size options.
 You have a choice of the regular size counters in 5 colors, the small counter in 5 colors, or the End Blog Spam graphic. (

 There is also a customizable widget that has a number of color and style options, including a custom color chooser.